Lucos18/SocialGiftAutomaticBot/README.md

     }
 </pre></li>
 	<li>Login to telegram on your chrome browser (You need to do it only once if you're not logged in before)</li>
-	<li>Change inside the python script "pythonbot.py" the arguments to the corresponding one of your computer</li>
+	<li>Change inside the "Settings.json" file the arguments to the corresponding one of your computer</li>
     <li>Run the script</li>
    </ul>
 </p>